diego-lazaro/credit_risk_classification/README.md

  # Summary
 * The LogicRegression model with oversampled data performed better than the orginal data because it had a better accuracy.
 The precision for the high-risk loans on the oversampled data was 99% compared to the orginal data at 85%.
-* It is better to predict the high-risk loans to determine the likelihood of a financial institutes getting the money back from the borrow.
+* It is better to predict the high-risk loans to determine the likelihood a financial institutes gets their money back from the borrow.

 # Logic Regression Model with the Orginal Data